DataDog/hiring-engineers/answers.md

 Didnt change the Python, configured it via YAML (min_collection_interval: 45) straight away.
 Another solution would be to create a cron job or similar which calls the check with "udo -u dd-agent -- datadog-agent check mycheck",

 ## Visualizing Data:
+Utilize the Datadog API to create a Timeboard that contains:
 * Your custom metric scoped over your host.
 * Any metric from the Integration on your Database with the anomaly function applied.
 * Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket